strategy-coach/bloac/README.md

 BLOaC organizes business processes into distinct lifecycles, each representing a functional area.
 These lifecycles can be implemented in repositories with structured content (e.g., Markdown files with frontmatter), tracked via issues, and automated with CI/CD pipelines.

 - Marketing Lifecycles.
 The marketing lifecycle encompasses activities to attract, nurture, and convert leads.
 BLOaC structures this lifecycle into repositories with campaigns, content, and performance analytics.
-- Sales Lifecycles.
+- Sales Lifecycles (["CRM as Code"](./sales.md)).
 The sales lifecycle tracks the journey of leads through qualification, proposal, negotiation, and closing.
 BLOaC enables granular tracking of deals and automates follow-ups and reporting.
 - Customer Success Lifecycles.
 Onboarding, engagement, renewals, and upselling are managed through BLOaC.
 Customer health metrics and lifecycle stages are stored as structured data, with automated alerts for at-risk accounts.
 - Customer Support Lifecycles.
 Support tickets, FAQs, and troubleshooting guides are managed in repositories, with issues tracking resolution status.
 Automation ensures timely responses and reporting.
 - Professional Services Lifecycles.
 Custom solutions, consulting projects, and deliverables are tracked as issues and stored in repositories.
 BLOaC provides a structured approach to managing milestones and collaboration.